 All of us in medicine are motivated by the three principles of transparency, value and quality.
 We address the transparency and value parts in our blog “Building Value into Our Fertility Clinic.”
 Here we’re delving into the quality of fertility medicine.
 And you can be sure that the devil is in the details!

 What is quality?
-In our field, we have lived with federally mandated reporting to the Society for Assisted Reproductive Technology (SART) since 1992.
+In our field, we have lived with federally mandated reporting to the Center of Disease Control (CDC) for many years.
+In addition, we are voluntarily governed by the Society for Assisted Reproductive Technology (SART), which provides detailed clinic summary reports to the public while ensuring honest clinic reporting.
 Sangita is research chair and executive council member of SART, so we are very familiar with how SART works.
 This mandated reporting, for better or worse, has been taken as a boon to consumers who can access the data and select their IVF center based on the numbers.

 But what do the numbers really tell you?
 It’s critical to understand what goes into the IVF reporting algorithm, especially because it is about to change, and in coming years it will appear as if the pregnancy rates are going down for many centers.